 - How to Use eUpgrades on a Booking

 What Are Air Canada eUpgrades?

 eUpgrades may be used to upgrade into a higher class of service on Air Canada flights.
-For example, they may be used to upgrade from the economy class cabin to the premium economy cabin, from economy class to business class, or from premium economy to business class.
+For example, they may be used to upgrade from the economy cabin to the premium economy cabin, from economy to business class, or from premium economy to business class.

 You can use eUpgrades if you’ve paid for your flight with either cash or Aeroplan points.
 Make sure you attach your Aeroplan number to your flight booking, as this will ensure your eUpgrades are available to you.

 eUpgrades can be shared with other passengers, but only in specific circumstances.
 There’s a limit as to how many people you can share your eUpgrades with and several other nuances, which are covered in detail further in this guide.

 eUpgrades have an expiry date, and can only be used for travel that takes place before they expire.
 For example, if you have eUpgrades that expire on January 15, 2023, you can’t use them for a flight that departs on January 16, 2023 or any time thereafter.

 Even if you have a confirmed eUpgrade, there’s a chance that you’ll end up in your original booking class.
 The only way to confirm a seat in business class or premium economy with 100% certainty is to book directly in business class or premium economy to begin with.

 We’ll expand on all of the above information throughout this guide, beginning with how to earn eUpgrades.

 eUpgrades are earned by attaining Aeroplan Elite Status with Air Canada.